 The information you’ll find include the following.

 Your dive computer can keep you updated on your dive’s duration by displaying the dive time.
-Additionally, most dive computers display the regular time as well, so that you don’t lose track of what’s happening on land.
+Additionally, most display the regular time as well, so that you don’t lose track of what’s happening on land.

 In scuba diving, dive depths are crucial.
 For instance, entry-level divers are only allowed a depth between 60 and 66 ft.
 If you are diving for recreational purposes, you can’t dive beyond a depth of 130 ft.